rizwan192/KVM-Virtualization-Ubuntu-20.04/README.md

 * ```qemu-system``` - tools for configuring qemu

-**3.** Once the packages are installed, the libvirt daemon will start automatically.
-You can verify it by typing:
+### **3.** Once the packages are installed, the libvirt daemon will start automatically.
+We can verify it by this command

 ```bash
 systemctl is-active libvirtd
 ```

-here in the output we can see that it is activated
+Here in the output, we can see that it is activated

 ![img2](images/2.png)

-**4**.
-To be able to create and manage virtual machines, you’ll need to add your user to the “libvirt” and “kvm” groups.
-To do that
+### **4.** To be able to create and manage virtual machines, we’ll need to add our users to the “libvirt” and “kvm” groups.
+To do that we use these commands

 ```bash
 usermod -aG libvirt $USER